 I have a talent for gathering information, synthesising data and then communicating complexity in a way that is practical and makes a real difference.

 You can read some of my reports and papers here

 Working with diverse stakeholders in partnership is a challenge and one that I have facilitated for decades with very practical results

 I work from a very strong social justice value base that has at its core the need to improve services and standards to our most marginalised citizens.

-The Functional Areas I have worked in have included:
+The Functional Areas I have worked in:

 - Strategic planning, action research and creative action evaluation at community, sector, regional and national levels

 - Project, programme and event development from idea to reality including managing all vital resources – people, places, money and ideas